This Guy's in Love with You: Other renditions

 Nancy Sinatra debuted the female-protagonist version of the lyrics ("This Girl's in Love with You") live on The Ed Sullivan Show on May 26, 1968.
-Ella Fitzgerald recorded the song in a live set recorded in San Francisco in 1968, originally released on MPS, and re-issued on CD by Verve as "The Sunshine of Your Love" in 1996.
-Dusty Springfield also covered the song on her album Dusty...
-Definitely released in the UK in November 1968.

-Eydie Gormé's recording, first released as a single in July, 1968, reached number 22 on the U.S. Easy Listening chart in the summer of 1968.
-The song was also included on her November, 1968 LP "Eydie".
+Eydie Gormé's recording was titled "This Girl's in Love with You" with a female lyric line.
+Critics believed that her rendition had "much of the feel and flavor of the initial hit".
+It was first released as a single in July 1968 and reached number 22 on the U.S. Easy Listening chart in the summer of 1968.
+The song was also included on her November 1968 LP Eydie.

 Guitarist Tony Mottola also reached number 22 on the U.S. Easy Listening chart in the summer of 1968 with his instrumental version of the song.
 Mottola's recording was included on his Warm, Wild and Wonderful LP.

-Sammy Davis Jr. recorded the song in 1969; the resulting version appeared on each of his final two albums for Reprise Records, and he performed it live in his concerts, including at one memorable appearance in Hamburg that same year.

 Australian group the Reels released a version as a single and on the album Beautiful in 1982.
 It reached No. 7 on the Australian charts and was the 90th biggest selling single in 1982 in Australia.

 On 29 June 1996 at the London Festival Hall, Noel Gallagher of Oasis sang a version of the song with Bacharach playing piano; the following weekend it was aired on BBC Radio 2.

-American alternative rock band Faith No More regularly performed a cover of the song during their Album of the Year tour in 1997, a recording of which was released after the band's break-up as a b-side of the 1998 single "I Started a Joke", and on their greatest hits compilation Who Cares a Lot?
-The Greatest Hits.
-A live video recording of the band performing the song was included on their greatest videos collection Who Cares a Lot?
-The Greatest Videos.

-Mac DeMarco covered the song in 2014, which served as an "introduction" to his touring band's new guitarist, Andy White of Tonstartssbandht.